wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-runbook-settings.md

 ### Tags

 Tags allow you to assign distinct words and phrases to help identify a runbook.
-For example, when you submit a runbook to the [Runbook Gallery](https://msdn.microsoft.com/zh-cn/library/dn781422.aspx), you specify particular tags to identify which categories the runbook should be listed in.
+For example, when you submit a runbook to the [Runbook <!-- deleted by customization Gallery](https://msdn.microsoft.com/zh-cn/library/dn781422.aspx) --><!-- keep by customization: begin --> Gallery](/documentation/articles/automation-runbook-gallery) <!-- keep by customization: end -->, you specify particular tags to identify which categories the runbook should be listed in.
 You can specify multiple tags for a runbook by separating them with commas.

 ### Logging

 By default, Verbose and Progress records are not written to job history.
 You can change the settings for a particular runbook to log these records.
-For more information on these records, see [Runbook Output and Messages](https://msdn.microsoft.com/zh-cn/library/dn879148.aspx).
+For more information on these records, see [Runbook Output and <!-- deleted by customization Messages](https://msdn.microsoft.com/zh-cn/library/dn879148.aspx) --><!-- keep by customization: begin --> Messages](/documentation/articles/automation-runbook-output-and-messages) <!-- keep by customization: end -->.

 ## Changing runbook settings